-At it’s fundamental level, a computer is basically just adding and subtracting binary numbers using a trick of computer wiring called digital logic, where you use configurations of circuits to represent basic math equations.
+At it’s fundamental level, a computer is basically just adding and subtracting binary numbers using some tricks of electrical wiring called digital logic, where you use configurations of circuits to represent basic math equations.
 All of the lowest-level code is written in binary instructions to these math gates, and the results are “interpreted” by us humans to represent math equations.

 A binary question is a yes/no question that could be answered with the symbols: